Updated A.Y. 2021-2022

 - Managing people for service advantages

 The course is set in Spring, 3 lectures a week of 2 hours each.
-The course is delivered online through the Microsoft Teams’ platform.
+The course is delivered in hybrid form (in presence and online through the Microsoft Teams’ platform).
+On-line attendance is allowed only to students with proved reasons according to last Faculty rules.

 LEARNING OUTCOMES: The learning outcome of the course is that of providing students with advanced skills aimed at analyzing the peculiarities of marketing in service firms.
 Which are the peculiarities of services?
 Which kind of marketing implications can emerge?
 How it can be delivered and outstanding service?